Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190410/README.md

 # Phenolphathalein

-Kinetic of degration of phenolphthalein in basic media work well as shown in the [previous experiment](../20190406/README.md).
+Kinetic of degradation of phenolphthalein in basic media works well as shown in the [previous experiment](../20190406/README.md).

 ## Goal

-We want to measure the order of the reaction and in the literature you are expected to use constant ionic force.
+We want to measure the order of the reaction.
+In the literature, it is told that you are expected to use constant ionic force.
 But is this necessary ?

 Let's check if we replace NaCl 0.3M by water to see if it yields to the same result.